-If you have paid for your covered services or if you have gotten a bill for covered medical services, see Chapter 7 to learn what to do.
+If you have paid for your covered services or if you have gotten a bill for covered medical services, refer to Chapter 7 to learn what to do.

 11. What to do if services are not covered by our plan